AAAhdoot/DBProject/README.md

 different types of queries:
 ----------------------------
 - state by state comparison
-- three element queries: X by Y by Z for all states, where X is values from StateInfo, Y is values from Murders, and Z is values from GunControlLaws
+- (DONE) three element queries: X by Y by Z for all states, where X is values from StateInfo, Y is values from Murders, and Z is values from GunControlLaws
-- (see above) political affiliation v background checks
-- (see above) murders/gun_death_rank_rate v mental health access by state (queries written)
-- (see above) poverty level v murders
-- (see above) poverty level v political affiliation
-- (see above) unemployment v murders
-- (see above) political affiliation v murders
-- (see above) show political affiliation against grade
-- (see above) political affiliation v state
-- (see above) percent gun owners v murders
-- (see above) percent gun owners v political affiliation
-- (see above) percent gun owners v poverty level and income
-- (hmmm.. ) unemployment v percent gun owners v murders
-- handgun murder per state (ashni)
-- shotgun murder per state
-- etc.. lol
 - (DONE) most dangerous states limit, asc, desc, etc.
 - (DONE) safest states
 - aggregate